I have been told that my dog has hip dysplasia, but she isn't lame. Is that diagnosis correct?

 Hip dysplasia is a deformity of the hip that occurs during growth.
 The hip joint is a ball and socket joint.
 During growth, both the ball (the head of the femur, or thighbone) and the socket in the pelvis (acetabulum) must grow at equal rates.

-The degree of lameness that occurs is dependent on the extent of these arthritic changes and may not be correlated with the appearance of the hip joint on X-rays.
+The dog’s degree of lameness is dependent on the extent of these arthritic changes and may not be correlated with the appearance of the hip joint on X-rays.
 Some pets with significant signs of hip dysplasia or osteoarthritis on X-rays may not exhibit any clinical signs, while others with minimal changes may experience severe pain and lameness.

 What causes it?